EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 8 - No Cheating, Glitching, or Exploiting
 ------------
 .. important::
     :ref:`Please respect the games and those that play it.
-We do not appreciate cheating of any form.
-Please play legitimate and if you cannot, find another community.`
+We do not appreciate cheating of any form.`

 .. attention::
     :ref:`Discord TOS states to not distribute or provide hacks, cheats, exploits that provide an unfair advantage.